You are viewing the documentation for Blueriq 17. Documentation for other versions is available in our documentation directory.

 Final considerations

-One must be consistent in the way it assigns value to the service parameters.
-Giving value to one parameter in a place and to another parameter in another place might prove faulty.
+One must be consistent in the way one assigns value to the service parameters.
+Giving a value to one parameter in a place and to another parameter in another place might prove faulty.
 For instance if one overrides the url by using a connection override but keeps the username and password values in Encore, the latter will not be used by the Runtime since it expects them to also be overridden in the configuration files.

 Error handling